|Solitude 8" X 12" fluid acrylic on watercolor paper |

 |Cuckolds Island Lighthouse|

 I don't think I was the only one to be surprised how far offshore this lighthouse is from the public wharf, but it just seemed right to me to be the first thing I painted on this trip.
 I did feel like having binoculars might have helped to see, but I think it freed me from worrying about the details, which are somewhat superfluous when painting outdoors.
 Plein air painting all about simplification and capturing the moment.
 By lunch time Solitude was complete.
 As you can see I took liberties by adding the colors of sunrise to give the scene some spark.
 The teal blues were visible in the sky and water, although you can't seem them in the photograph.

 |Windy 6" X 6" fluid acrylic on Aquabord|

 I was working on a 6" X 6" Aquabord and was determined to get it done.
 Windy is the result.
 Working on Aquabord is quite different from painting on watercolor paper.
 It requires a lot more layers, so the result looks a lot more like an oil than a fluid acrylic.

 In just a couple hours the water had changed from the lovely warm and teal blues we saw in the morning to gray with lots of rough water caused by the wind.
 It has always been amazing to me how some plein air painters even paint in the snow to capture the moment.
 I guess my windy experience showed me how an artist can get pulled into dealing with the weather to make the painting happen.

-Windy is available through HorseSpirit Arts Gallery
+Windy - SOLD through HorseSpirit Arts Gallery